 • Anime and female representation

-A common criticism of anime is how they portray their female characters.
-Most animes show female characters being submissive, which contributes to gender stereotyping.
+A common criticism of anime is how it portrays its female characters.
+Most anime shows female characters being submissive, which contributes to gender stereotyping.
 Another criticism of anime is that they show female characters in an overly sexualized manner, which might have negative impacts on the minds of female and male viewers.

 • Anime and violence

 Some anime series might include extremely violent and graphic content.
-This can not only contribute to normalizing aggression but also lead to other mental health side effects, such as nightmares.
+This can not only contribute to normalising aggression but also lead to other mental health side effects, such as nightmares.

 • Anime linked with anxiety and depression

 Anime is a form of animation that has its roots in Japan.
-So researchers in Japan have been studying the mental health impact of anime for a long time.
+Researchers in Japan have been studying the mental health impact of anime for a considerable time.
 In recent research conducted in Japan in 2022, it was found that young people who identify as anime fans are at an increased risk of facing mental health concerns such as anxiety or depression.

 Other psychological effects of anime